Online Estimation and Optimization of Utility-Based Shortfall Risk: Problem formulation

 In this paper, we focus on two problems concerning shortfall risk, namely (i) UBSR estimation, and (ii) UBSR optimization within a parameterized family of distributions.
 We define these two problems below.

-Define the function We make the following assumption on the function $g$ defined above. \begin{assumption} There exists $t_l, t_u$ s.t. $g(t_{l}) > 0$ and $ g(t_{u}) < 0$. \end{assumption} Under the above assumption, it can be shown using convexity and monotonicity of the loss function $\ell(\cdot)$ that $SR_{\ell,\lambda}(X)$ is finite, and also the unique root of the function $g$, i.e., the solution $t^*$ that satisfies $g(t^*)=0$ coincides with $SR_{\ell,\lambda}(X)$.
-Thus, the problem of UBSR estimation, i.e, estimating $SR_{\ell,\lambda}(X)$ of a r.v. $X,$ can be cast as a root finding problem.
-We consider a setting where the expectation in the definition of $g(\cdot)$ cannot be explicitly evaluated, Instead, we have access to samples from the distribution of $X,$ and we use a stochastic root-finding scheme for the UBSR estimation.
+Define the function We make the following assumption on the function $g$ defined above. \begin{assumption} There exists $t_l, t_u$ s.t. $g(t_{l}) > 0$ and $ g(t_{u}) < 0$. \end{assumption} Under the above assumption, it can be shown using convexity and monotonicity of the loss function $\ell(\cdot)$ that $\sr(X)$ is finite, and also the unique root of the function $g$, i.e., the solution $t^*$ that satisfies $g(t^*)=0$ coincides with $\sr(X)$, cf. \cite[Proposition 2.3]{dunkel2010stochastic}.
+Thus, the problem of UBSR estimation, i.e, estimating $\sr(X)$ of a r.v. $X,$ can be cast as a root finding problem.
+We consider a setting where the expectation in the definition of $g(\cdot)$ cannot be explicitly evaluated.
+Instead, we have access to independent and identically distributed (i.i.d.) samples from the distribution of $X,$ and we use a stochastic root-finding scheme for the UBSR estimation.

+\emph{UBSR Estimation problem:} Find the unique root of $g(t)$ in \eqref{eq:g-def}, using i.i.d. samples from the distribution of $X.$

 Next, we define the the problem of UBSR optimization.
-Suppose that $X$ belongs to a parameterized family of distributions $\{X(\theta):\ \theta\in \Theta\},$ where $\Theta$ is a compact and convex subset of $\R.$ The SR optimization problem for this prametrized class is given as
+Suppose that $X$ belongs to a parameterized family of distributions $\{X(\theta):\ \theta\in \Theta\},$ where $\Theta$ is a compact and convex subset of $\R.$